Louise Nevelson: 1930s: Study and experimentation

-First exhibitions and the 1940s
+1940s: First exhibitions

-In 1941, Nevelson had her first solo exhibition at Nierendorf Gallery.
-Gallery owner Karl Nierendorf represented her until his death in 1947.
-During her time at Nierendorf, Nevelson came across a shoeshine box owned by local shoeshiner Joe Milone.
+In 1941, Nevelson had her first solo exhibition at Nierendorf Gallery, which represented her until 1947.
+During her time at Nierendorf, Nevelson obtained a shoeshine box from a local shoeshiner.
 She displayed the box at the Museum of Modern Art, bringing her the first major attention she received from the press.
 An article about her appeared in Art Digest in November 1943.
-In 1943, Nevelson exhibited her work in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.
+In that year, Nevelson exhibited her work in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.

 In the 1940s, she began producing Cubist figure studies in materials such as stone, bronze, terra cotta, and wood.
 In 1943, she had a show at Norlyst Gallery called The Clown as the Center of his World in which she constructed sculptures about the circus from found objects.
 The show was not well received, and Nevelson stopped using found objects until the mid-1950s.
 Despite poor reception, Nevelson's works at this time explored both figurative abstracts inspired by Cubism and the exploitative and experimental influence of surrealism.
 The decade provided Nevelson with the materials, movements, and self-created experiments that would mold her signature modernist style in the 1950s.